Best Brokerage Accounts 2019

 Like any other industry, there is money to be made by selling to the newcomer.
 So the marketing aspect is too often the main focus.
 This guide is different.

-So what are the best brokerage accounts?
+So what are the best brokerage accounts, and what are the best Investment Apps?

 Also, please find a comprehensive FAQ-section in the second part of this article about the best brokerage accounts.